Anki0909/Multi-Node-Kubernetes-Cluster/docs/initial_setup.md

 Then you can join any number of worker nodes by running the following on each as root:

 *kubeadm join 172.21.235.254:6443 --token 9wz555.2qg8exxfb7m55sf1 --discovery-token-ca-cert-hash sha256:e6253f2343ff808bd5fda809e94e04b31b353bac0e93b6ede0240d824de23cc0*

+***

+***Update***
+-
+- I intitally tried to setup master node and the worker node in two seperate windows machines with wsl2 installed.
+This did not worked majorly due to port forwarding issue between wsl2 and Windows OS, I thought it was majorly an issue on the master node side.
+- Next I dual booted my laptop with Ubuntu 24.04 and setup a master node in Ubuntu OS and tried to setup the WSL2 in other machine as worker node.
+This also did not worked out, and I learned kubectl would not work on Windows OS at all, and it would be best to have all machines on Ubuntu in order to connect multiple machines via kubernetes.
+- Currently, attempting to set up dual boot on a workstation which will be acting as a worker node.
+Will work on Multi Node cluster on a single machine in the meanwhile.